invertase/wtfork/README.md

 });
 ```

-You can simply just do in your child process:
+You can simply do the following in your child process:

 ```javascript
 process.parent.on('thisIsTheMessageForMe', function (data) {